 This module provides a large set of colormaps, functions for registering new colormaps and for getting a colormap by name, and a mixin class for adding color mapping functionality.

-This is a mixin class to support scalar -> RGBA mapping.
-Handles normalization and colormapping
+This is a mixin class to support scalar data to RGBA mapping.
+The ScalarMappable makes use of data normalization before returning RGBA colors from the given colormap.

 Add an entry to a dictionary of boolean flags that are set to True when the mappable is changed.